Discover these tried and true catalog filters to manage your products at scale with ease.

 If you're an agency, use this view to easily manage product content for multiple clients.

-In the example below, you'll see views for furniture brands "Merrick Lane" and "Threshold".
+In the example below, you'll see views for the furniture brand "Threshold".

 Tip: If you have limited product data, create a view for each supplier to pull in additional information with data enrichment.